 A measure of how acidic or alkaline something is, the pH scale is an important tool for taking care of ourselves since many believe that an acidic body is a magnet for illness, cancer, and early aging.
 When your pH levels are off, the cells of the endocrine glands suffer, compromising all systems in the body.

 In Ayurveda, classic Pitta afflictions like stress, anger, and impatience can cause the mind to become acidic, which then manifests in the body like heartburn, acid reflux, and hair loss.

 These seemingly temporary conditions can have negative implications on long-term health as prolonged acidity can lead to serious medical conditions like IBS, ulcers, and chronic indigestion.

 Fortunately, we can all use simple, natural remedies to keep our pH levels in balance.
 The ancient science of Ayurveda offers ways to keep our Pitta in balance, in turn keeping our minds and bodies alkaline.
-Here are six you can do for yourself.
+Here are some ancient remedies you can do for yourself.